alrafi/javascript30/README.md

 On this project, I have learned how to use CSS variables and how to modify these variables with javascript.
 Besides that, I also learned how to use input type range and color in our HTML input.
 So cool!

 **Live demo**: explore the [CSS Variables here](https://alrafi.github.io/javascript30/Day%2003%20-%20CSS%20Variables/).

+### Day 04: Jul 27, 2019
+I have just learned about ES6 concept on Cardio Practice project.

+📍First was .map concept.
+Map was used to do a specific operation on all elements of an array and it will return a modified array of result of that operation.
+Map takes three parameters; first parameter was element itself, second was the index of element, and third was the array.
+Only first parameter was mandatory, the second and third was optional.

+⏳Next was .filter concept.
+Filter was used to filter the whole array based on some condition.
+Each element will be checked by that condition.
+If it pass, it will be kept on the array.

+🎯 The third I learned was .reduce concept.
+Reduce was used to aggregate all the elements of an array and return a single value.
+Reduce takes a function with four parameters and also a additional element as the intial value of container.
+The first parameter was the container of the single value, then the second, third and fourth parameter were same as filter and map.

+🗃️ The last one was .sort concept.
+Like the name, sort will return the array (like initial data but sorted).